+Virtual Deality convergation tring and averaging and of
-Virtual Reality conversation, trips and experiences of

-Virtual recairty the wider world.
+Virtual Reality conversation, trips and experiences of the wider world.
 Risk factors identified

 by the Research to understand

 successful

 approaches to supporting the most

-academically able disadvantaged pupils
+academically able disadvantaged pupils include

-include

-lack of parental support for educa-
+lack of parental support for educa- tional supports of home (may be a

 tional success at home (may be a

 lack of understanding of how to do

 this)

 limited experience of the world be-

 yond the immediate locality

 no or limited experience of cultural

 activities (theatre, art galleries, mu-

 sic, dance)

 no or limited experience of belonging

 to out of school clubs or community

 associations, activities

 material poverty - lack of resources

-Dehevieur EEF Guidance Report on Improving 0 7 40
+Behaviour - EEF Guidance Report on Improving 3, 7, 12

-Behaviour - Relentless Routines Behaviour highlights consistency as one 3, 7, 12
+Relentless Routines Behaviour highlights consistency as one

-and Visible of its key recommendations.
+and Visible Consistencies of its key recommendations.

 Consistencies Paul Dix, in his book 'When Adults

 Change, Everything Changes'

 recommends the use of visible

 consistencies and relentless routines,

 identified as a whole school to embed

 and promote positive behaviour.

 Routines and consistency create a

 sense of belonging - 'this is the

 Chesswood way' and are crucial to

 support PP children to develop self-

 regulation and identity / belonging with

 school.

 Having established routines, insisted on

 at all times, supports all staff in

-establishing positive authority in school

-promoting positive behaviours and
+establishing positive authority in school - promoting positive behaviours and

+belonging.

 belonging.